kurwasowiczStealABrainrotScripts/Moreira/README.md

-# Moreira is the method for bots joining you, this script is 100% working as of november 29th.
+# Moreira is the method for bots joining you, this script is 100% working as of december 3rd.